ltramos14/ltramos14/README.md

-## Hi there👋 here you can know a little of what I love to do💻💓
+### Empowering women in tech 💻💓

 <img src="Tatiana's Github.png">
+## About me
+  - <em> Hi there👋 here you can know a little of what I love to do.
-- <em> My name is Tatiana and currently, I am a student in the seventh semester of systems engineering, I am 21 years old and I really love the world of software development 💻 </em>
+  - My name is Tatiana and currently, I am a student in the seventh semester of systems engineering, I am 21 years old and I really love the world of software development 💻 </em>